Essential Maintenance Tips for Heavy and Compact Equipment

 Cooling System: Check that the cooling system effectively prevents overheating.
 Leaks in hoses can lead to system failure.

 Dust Control: Replace air filters more frequently in dry and dirty conditions.
-Not doing so can result in engine damage and poor performance.
+Neglecting this can result in engine damage and poor performance.

 Winter Care